viamrobotics/docs/docs/services/ml/upload-training-script.md

 ### Package the training script as a <file>tar.gz</file> source distribution

+You must save your training script in the `tar.gz` format to run in the Viam ML training service.
 Follow the instructions to [create a <file>tar.gz</file> gzip'd tar file](https://docs.python.org/3.10/distutils/sourcedist) from your project.

 {{% alert title="Tip" color="tip" %}}